 The PARIS ACCORD of 2015

 The insurance industry and the disaster relief budgets of nation after nation had suffered too many financial hits to let them ignore Climate Change as an issue any longer.
 After decades of avoidance, an international agreement was signed in December 2015 under which nations promised to reduce their consumption of / burning of fossil fuels.
 The agreement came into effect in early November 2016.
-To get to this political and scientific statement of agreement took so long because the ease of extraction and energy released vs energy expended to extract of carbon based fuels is very addictive in what it empowered societies to build, to offer as goods and services. … and there was the ability to aggregate vast wealth – that provided a few with vast political influence.
+To get to this political and scientific statement of agreement took so long because the ease of extraction and energy released vs energy expended to extract.
+Carbon based fuels are very addictive in what they’ve empowered societies to build, or offer as goods and services.
+For a few, their extraction allows the ability to aggregate vast wealth – that provides vast political influence.
 Yet even now, it is the political mantra of the newly elected American Government to deny that Climate Change is real.
 How can this have happened?

 As people began looking at the side effects of coal, oil and gas consumption, the vested interests (money and power) were put at risk of having their cash flow curtailed.
 Back in the 1970s, the connection between CO2 and potential greenhouse effects were recognized but research had only begun to quantify the amount of warming to be expected.
 How quickly would natural systems absorb the CO2 that fuel combustion was releasing?
 Exxon Corporation thought it advisable to get into the forefront of the research.
 Initially they provided much of the early research, openly sharing their discoveries, collaborating with other academic and government researchers.